Frequently Asked Questions

 If you are based in Southern Essex and I am over-nighting in Essex I will charge you diesel from a postcode in Leigh on Sea rather than my home address in Yoxford, Suffolk.
 10. How do I make payment?

-The remainder is payable by cash on the day.11.
-Why do I need to pay the diesel share and ten pound deposit in advance?
+The cost of your session is payable on the day by cash or bank transfer.
+11. Why do I need to pay the diesel share in advance?

 I try to keep going regardless of the weather.
 The exception to this is where to continue would be unsafe.
 When working with loading problems, for example, high wind and heavy rain which make conditions slippery under foot are just not safe and I will not continue to the detriment of the horse.
 This is the case also when backing youngsters.